gitshubsdu/VPN-setup/README.md

 - Create a username and password, then click Next

-- Based on your PC specs, select the base memory and processer amount, then click Next
+- Based on your PC specs, select the base memory and processer amount (minimum 30GB), then click Next

 <img width="759" height="457" alt="image" src="https://github.com/user-attachments/assets/feb0fec6-8ed1-4a14-8935-d50d3ad1392d" />